How to Can Plum Juice at Home

 Fill and Process Mason Jars of Plum Juice

-After the juice has collected in the middle portion of the steamer juicer I remove my hot jars from the oven.
-I then proceed to fill them with hot juice.
-Plums can be quite tart so if you like sweet juice it is a good idea to put about an inch of juice in the bottom and then add 1/4 cup of sugar (optional) to each jar before filling them to a 1/4 inch headspace.
-I generally add sugar, Emmaline never does.
-If you are planning on using the juice for another project, as we did in our video (plum jelly), then you want to leave it without the sugar or remember to subtract the sugar you already added from the jelly recipe.
+After the juice has collected in the middle portion of the steamer juicer I drain the juice into a pot.
+I place it on the stove and heat it to 190 degrees F for 5 minutes.
+It shouldn't take long as it is already quite hot.
+Using a jar funnel, I fill my hot quart jars with hot juice.
+Plums can be quite tart so if you like sweet juice you can put about an inch of juice in the bottom and then add 1/4 cup of sugar (optional) to each jar before filling them to a 1/4 inch headspace.
+If you are planning on using the juice for another project, as I did (plum jelly), then you want to leave it without the sugar.

-If you have any questions about how altitude affects processing time, how to use a boiling waterbath, or how to use a steamer juicer take a look at our canning basics videos.
+If you have any questions about how altitude affects processing time, how to use a boiling waterbath, or how to use a steamer juicer take a look at my canning basics videos.

-Next, we are going to use the leftover plum pulp to make Plum Butter.
+Next, I am going to use the leftover plum pulp to make Plum Butter and the juice to make Plum Jelly.